hatFolk/cs211/README.md

 and will likely not feature hide-and-seek compilation errors.
 It will probably be closer to "Look, fix this code!".
 Also, you should probably know the Comparable interface.

+The exam will be longer than any other exams previous due to it being the Final Exam.